silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Be careful with that finding, because I nearly used it dishonestly.
 It is an association, and an association does not tell you why.
 It is consistent with the interests simply being good - a source of wellbeing in their own right, which I do believe they are.
 It is equally consistent with something the study was not built to look for, and which took me most of my life to notice about myself.

 When the channel is open, nothing else gets in.
-So far I have only shown you one side of that - your body language, the time, the question you actually asked, all of it outside the tunnel and none of it reaching me.
+So far I have only shown you one side of that, the parts I miss; your body language, the time, the question you actually asked, all of it outside the tunnel and none of it reaching me.
 But it runs in both directions.

 The self-hatred does not get in either.